qmuloadmin/rust-training/Module I - Introduction to Rust.md

 ### No Zeroing of Types

-One of Go's "features" is any type, when declared automatically becomes the Zero value for that type if it isn't set to some value.
+One of Go's "features" is that any type, when declared, automatically becomes the Zero value for that type if it isn't set to some value.
 This isn't a thing in Rust.
-Doing so has dangerous side effects even in Go -- http servers with default, zero configs have timeout values that can leave the door wide open for DOS attacks.
+Doing so has dangerous side effects even in Go -- [http servers with default](https://github.com/golovers/effective-go#dont-use-default-httpclient--httpserver-in-production), zero configs have timeout values that can leave the door wide open for DOS attacks.
 The header read timeout defaults to the max value (if its zero, it's considered basically max), and that means, by default, all go servers are trivial to attack -- just write a script that opens a connection and never sends headers.

 This "easy vs correct" is a key differentiator between Go and Rust, and you can find some pretty fun flame wars on the interwebs on the subject, specifically between Go and Rust.